MonetDBSolutions/npm-monetdb-import/README.md

 This method does the actual import process.

 - sniffResult [object]: If this argument is not provided, the import method collects the sniff data itself by doing an internal call to [Importer.sniff](#sniff).
 If you do provide this argument, it should be an object as it results from a call to [Importer.sniff](#sniff), i.e. it must follow the format for the [csv-sniffer sniffresult](https://www.npmjs.org/package/csv-sniffer#sniffresult).
-- fn [function]: This callback function gets called when the import completes.
+- fn [function]: This callback function gets called when the import completes, with the following two arguments:
-If import failed, an error message will be provided as the first argument.
+1. An error message will be provided here when import failed, null otherwise.
-On success, the first argument will be null.
+2. The second argument is an object with the following properties:
+    - importedRows [int]: The number of rows imported into MonetDB, or -1 when unknown.
+    - rejectedRows [int]: The number of rows that could not be imported into MonetDB, or -1 when unknown.
-The contents of the second argument depend on whether or not 'best effort' mode was used during import (see [bestEffort](bestEffort) for more information about 'best effort' mode.
+    - rejects: [array] This property is only set if the best effort mode was used during import (see [bestEffort](bestEffort) for more information about 'best effort' mode.
-If 'best effort' mode is used, the second argument will be an array with all rows that failed to import, with an object for every row, with the following structure:
+      This array will contain an object for every import failure, with the following structure:
         - rowid [integer]: The number of the rejected row
         - fldid [integer]: The number of the field of the rejected row
         - message [string]: A message describing the reason of the reject
-    - input [string]: The input row that failed
+        - input [string]: The input row that failed The maximum number of array entries is determined by the rejectsLimit number in the importOptions provided to the [Importer object](#importer)
-If 'best effort' mode is not used, the second argument will be always undefined.

 #### <a name="prepareLabels"></a>Importer.prepareLabels(sniffResult, [options]):